allegro/allegro.tech/_posts/2017-07-20-golang-slices-gotcha.md

 ```go
 x = append(x, 2)
 ```
-Append one element. `x` is too small so it need to grow.
+Append one element. `x` is too small so it needs to grow.
 It doubles its capacity.
 ![2.svg](/img/articles/2017-07-20-golang-slices-gotcha/2.svg){: .center-image }